50bucksinfo/route446/index.md

 ## To-Do

-This theme is still unfinished.
-If you'd like to be added as a contributor, [please fork](http://github.com/plusjade/jekyll-bootstrap)!
-We need to clean up the themes, make theme usage guides with theme-specific markup examples.
+This is just the initiative.
+Now it's up to us to take it further.